-What is a West Virginia Contractor License Bond?
+What Is a West Virginia Contractor License Bond?

-In many states, contractors working in the construction industry need to acquire a license in order to work on projects in accordance with the law.
+In many states, contractors working in the construction industry must get a license to work on projects in accordance with the law.
 West Virginia does not have a statewide requirement for contractor licensing, but a handful of counties and cities may impose these rules.

-As a type of surety bond, a West Virginia contractor license bond works to protect the licensing authority and the customers of a contractor when they perform construction projects.
-It is not insurance for the contractor, but instead, a West Virginia contractor license bond provides protection against financial losses should the work not be performed up to code.
+This type of surety bond is not insurance for the contractor, but it provides customers with protection against financial losses should the work not be performed up to code.

 Who Needs a West Virginia Contractor License Bond?

-A West Virginia contractor license bond may be required for anyone working in these fields of construction.
-However, checking with the local licensing authority provides clarity on who is required to post a bond and secure a license.
+A West Virginia contractor license bond may be required for anyone working in these fields of construction, but checking with your local licensing authority provides clarity on who is required to post a bond and secure a license.

 How Much Does a West Virginia Contractor License Bond Cost?

 As with other surety bonds, a West Virginia contractor license bond is priced according to the bond amount required and the credit history of the contractor.
 Bond amounts vary depending on the local licensing authority requiring the bond.

-Bond premiums typically range from 1 to 10% of the bond amount.
+Bond premiums typically range from 1 to 10 percent of the bond amount.
 Contractors undergo a credit check as part of the bonding process, to see if they present a financial risk to the surety company.